-- For most larger corporations with an extensive IT department and logistics capabilities, the data would suggest that purchasing white box servers is a more cost effective option than purchasing OEM servers, with a few caveats.
+- For larger corporations with an extensive IT department and logistics capabilities, the data suggests that purchasing white box servers is a more cost effective option than purchasing OEM servers, with a few caveats.
 Most companies enjoy at least 20% lower total costs and over 25% increased energy efficiency, but it comes at the cost of services, software, management tools, integration, logistics, etc that OEMs provide.

 - For smaller companies in hosting or telecom, the support, logistics, and deployment assistance provided by Original Equipment Manufacturers (OEMs) is likely a bigger priority than moderate cost savings or increased efficiency.
 This varies on a case by case basis.

 - For hobbyists or individual server rack use cases, an ODM white box server is a better choice in most cases for the price and efficiency boost as long as time to deployment isn’t a large priority

 How White Box Servers are Changing the Server Purchase Game, Quickly